ndg63276/alexa-googlemaps/README.md

 ### Alexa Skill Setup

 1. In a new browser tab/window go to the Alexa Console (https://developer.amazon.com/edw/home.html and select Alexa on the top menu)
-1. If you have not registered as an Amazon Developer then you will need to do so.
+2. If you have not registered as an Amazon Developer then you will need to do so.
 Fill in your details and ensure you answer "NO" for "Do you plan to monetize apps by charging for apps or selling in-app items" and "Do you plan to monetize apps by displaying ads from the Amazon Mobile Ad Network or Mobile Associates?"
-1. Once you are logged into your account go to to the Alexa tab at the top of the page.
+3. Once you are logged into your account go to to the Alexa tab at the top of the page.
-2. Click on the yellow "Get Started" button under Alexa Skills Kit.
+4. Click on the yellow "Get Started" button under Alexa Skills Kit.
-3. Click the "Add a New Skill" yellow box towards the top right.
+5. Click the "Add a New Skill" yellow box towards the top right.
-4. You will now be on the "Skill Information" page.
+6. You will now be on the "Skill Information" page.
-5. Set "Custom Interaction Model" as the Skill type
+7. Set "Custom Interaction Model" as the Skill type
-6. Select the language as English (US), English (UK), German, English (Australia) or English (India), whichever suits you best. - **Note: For German you will need to do some translation below**
+8. Select the language as English (US), English (UK), German, English (Australia) or English (India), whichever suits you best. - **Note: For German you will need to do some translation below**
-6. Set the "Name" to
+9. Set the "Name" to

     ```
     Google Maps Skill for Alexa
     ```

-8. Set the "Invocation Name" to
+10. Set the "Invocation Name" to

     ```
     Google Maps
     ```
-8. Set the "Audio Player", "Video App", and "Render Template" settings to "No"
+11. Set the "Audio Player", "Video App", and "Render Template" settings to "No"
-9. Click "Save" and then click "Next".
+12. Click "Save" and then click "Next".
-10. You will now be on the "Invocation Model" page.
+13. You will now be on the "Invocation Model" page.
-11. Copy the text below into the "Intent Schema" box - Ignore the "Built-in intents for playback control box above".
-If you are in the US, replace "AMAZON.GB_CITY" with "AMAZON.US_CITY", or use "AMAZON.DE_CITY" for Germany, "AMAZON.AT_CITY" for Austria, or "AMAZON.EUROPE_CITY" for anywhere else in Europe.
+14. Copy the text below into the "Intent Schema" box - Ignore the "Built-in intents for playback control box above".
+If you are in the UK, replace "AMAZON.US_CITY" with "AMAZON.GB_CITY", or use "AMAZON.DE_CITY" for Germany, "AMAZON.AT_CITY" for Austria, or "AMAZON.EUROPE_CITY" for anywhere else in Europe.
 For Australia or India, use "AMAZON.City".
-Canadians don't seem to have an equivalent, sorry.
+Canadians, replace "AMAZON.US_CITY" with just "CITY".

 ```
 {